If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 Resurgent Capital Services and LVNV Funding can't discuss your debt with anyone other than you or your attorney.
 For example, they can't call your boss to inform them about the amount you supposedly owe.
 However, they may contact your spouse, attorney, parent, or legal guardian if you're under the age of 18.

-Failure to respond can lead the judge to pass a default judgment against you.
-Resurgent Capital Services and LVNV Funding the legal right to collect the debt through different processes, such as garnishing your wages.
+Failure to respond can lead the judge to grant a default judgment against you.
+Once a judgment is obtained, Resurgent Capital Services and LVNV Funding have the legal right to collect the debt through different processes, such as garnishing your wages or bank accounts, depending on the state you live in.

 In order to avoid default judgment, you should respond to the Summons and Complaint by filing a written Answer.
 Hiring an attorney to represent you can be difficult and expensive.
 SoloSuit can help you draft your own Answer in minutes, for free!

-Check out this video to learn more about how to respond to a debt lawsuit and win:
+Check out this video for negotiation tips from an attorney and to learn more about how to resolve your debt with Resurgent Capital Services:

-Most debt collection companies, including Resurgent Capital Services and LVNV Funding, will try to solve the debt problem with you rather than file a lawsuit.
-This is because lawsuits are stressful and time-consuming.
-If they verify your debt, you can discuss a payment plan with the debt collection agency.
-However, if the matter goes to court, you must respond to avoid a default judgment.
+Most debt collection companies, including Resurgent Capital Services and LVNV Funding, will try to resolve the debt with you rather than file a lawsuit.
+This is because lawsuits are stressful and time-consuming, even for debt collectors.
+If you recognize the debt is yours you should contact Resurgent Capital Services or LVNV Funding to discuss a payment plan with them.
+However, if you don't contact them, the matter may go to court.
+If your account does go to court you can avoid a default judgment by filing an Answer to their complaint.

 To learn more about debt settlement, check out our guide on How to Settle Debt with LVNV.